-- 1.4 The Group holds a large volume of records about its business, its customers and partner organisations. - 1.5 A record is information in any medium, created, received and maintained as evidence and information by an organisation or person, in pursuance of legal obligations or in the transaction of business.
-A record may exist on paper or any other medium including as a file on a computer (PC or laptop), a document on SharePoint, a text or WhatsApp message on a work mobile phone, an entry on a Group system, chat history on MS Teams or any other medium used to record data. - 1.6 Records Management is defined as the field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use and disposal of records, including processes for capturing, maintaining, using and disposing of records.

-1.7 It is our intention to develop and maintain a practical and effective records management framework to manage information as a strategic asset and safeguard same to maximise its value.
+- 1.5 A record is information in any medium, created, received and maintained as evidence and information by an organisation or person, in pursuance of legal obligations or in the transaction of business.
+A record may exist on paper or any other medium including as a file on a computer (PC or laptop), a document on SharePoint, a text or WhatsApp message on a work mobile phone, an entry on a Group system, chat history on MS Teams or any other medium used to record data. - 1.6 Records Management is defined as the field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use and disposal of records, including processes for capturing, maintaining, using and disposing of records. - 1.7 It is our intention to develop and maintain a practical and effective records management framework to manage information as a strategic asset and safeguard same to maximise its value.